David Fetter Publications for Brass

 Verdi – Va, Pensiero for 6-part Trombone Ensemble and Organ – Cherry Classics Music

-The bass trombone edition includes a transposition of the work into C major.
-This work has been the required solo at international trombone competitions.
+The tenor trombone version is in E-flat and the bass trombone version is in C. This work has been the required solo at international trombone competitions.

 Hear the Variations performed by Ben van Dijk, Bass Trombone of the Rotterdam Philharmonic Orchestra on YouTube.